Examination of voluntary motor skills of the fingers. G

 3. Draw vertical sticks with a pencil in a lined notebook.

-5. Put 5 matches in a box with right and left hands, one at a time.
+5. Place 5 matches into the box with your right and left hands, one at a time.

 Grade:

-• 1 point- accurate performance of all tasks;
+• 1 point- accurate implementation of all tasks;

-• 2 points- performance of no more than 5 tasks from the proposed ones;
+• 2 points- completing no more than 5 tasks from those proposed;

-• 3 points- performance of one or two tasks from among the proposed ones, poor coordination, awkwardness of movements.
+• 3 points- completing one or two tasks from those suggested, poor coordination, clumsiness of movements.

 Revealing the development of a sense of rhythm

-Children 5-6 years old are invited to clap their hands after showing the teacher rhythmic patterns of familiar songs:
+Children 5-6 years old are invited to clap their hands after the teacher shows the rhythmic patterns of familiar songs:

 1. "Andrey the Sparrow"

-Children 4 years of age are invited to play only a meter of a familiar melody.
+Children aged 4 years are asked to play only a meter of a familiar melody.

 Grade:

-• 3 points- the ability to reproduce a rhythmic pattern.
+• 3 points- ability to reproduce a rhythmic pattern.

-During the examination and in the process of observations in logarithmic classes, the following are taken into account:
+During the examination and in the process of observations during logorhythmic classes, the following are taken into account:

 • posture,